Vacation Rental Software for Management and Distribution

 Channel Manager dashboard.
 Source: Lodgify

-As a rule, this software module connects to such channels as OTAs, metasearch engines, websites, and social media, etc. It shares information about property availability and cost with all integrated platforms and imports back the reservations made there.
+As a rule, this software module connects to such channels as OTAs, metasearch engines, websites, and social media, etc. It shares property availability and cost information with all integrated platforms and imports back the reservations made there.
 In this way, guests always see the actual picture of property occupancy and you avoid double bookings.

 A centralized calendar (or multi-calendar) is a module that keeps track of all past, current, and upcoming reservations no matter where they are made, and presents them in a single, unified view.
 It allows updating rental reservation information across different booking channels automatically.
 If one property unit is reserved on Airbnb, for example, the calendar will present that information to other individual calendars so that the unit can be blocked for booking.